Markov property

-The term Markov assumption is used to describe a model where the Markov assumption is assumed to hold, such as a hidden Markov model.
+The term Markov assumption is used to describe a model where the Markov property is assumed to hold, such as a hidden Markov model.

 A Markov random field extends this property to two or more dimensions or to random variables defined for an interconnected network of items.
 An example of a model for such a field is the Ising model.

 A discrete-time stochastic process satisfying the Markov property is known as a Markov chain.

 Introduction

 A stochastic process has the Markov property if the conditional probability distribution of future states of the process (conditional on both past and present values) depends only upon the present state; that is, given the present, the future does not depend on the past.
 A process with this property is said to be Markov or Markovian and known as a Markov process.
-Two famous classes of Markov process are the Markov chain and the Brownian motion.
+Two famous classes of Markov process are the Markov chain and Brownian motion.

-Note that there is a subtle, often overlooked and very important point that is often missed in the plain English statement of the definition.
-Namely that the statespace of the process is constant through time.
+Note that there is a subtle, often overlooked and very important point that is often missed in the plain English statement of the definition: the statespace of the process is constant through time.
 The conditional description involves a fixed "bandwidth".
 For example, without this restriction we could augment any process to one which includes the complete history from a given initial condition and it would be made to be Markovian.
 But the state space would be of increasing dimensionality over time and does not meet the definition.